Creighton4Good/C4G-Program-Documents/README.md

-3. Projects developed under Creighton4Good are intended for educational and public benefit purposes, consistent with Creighton University’s Jesuit mission to serve others and promote the common good.
+3. Projects developed under Creighton4Good are intended for educational and public benefit purposes, consistent with Creighton University’s mission to serve others and promote the common good.

-For questions about licensing, attribution, or partnership use, please contact the Creighton4Good Faculty Advisory Committee at: creighton4good@creighton.edu
+For questions about licensing, attribution, or partnership use, please contact the Creighton4Good Faculty Advisory Committee.